 How Sports Betting in the US Will Impact Online Gambling

 The US has taken a strong stance toward online gambling since it closed down online poker sites several years ago.
 The country has been hesitant to grant online gaming a full stamp of approval.
 On the other hand, online horse race betting has been legal for many years in the US.

 The approval of sports betting in the US could open he door to nationwide legalization for online casinos that offer blackjack, craps, and other casino games.
 This has already occurred in jurisdictions such as Nevada and New Jersey.
 In those states, the online casinos are linked to physical gambling venues in each state.
 All of them seem to be doing very well, indicating a willingness of the American public to bet online.

 It could be that some states will create online gaming venues specifically for sports betting.
 Others, like Louisiana, have indicated that they will consider sports betting as a part of the states horse racing industry.
 The state may be willing to add sports betting to the menu at race tracks.
 Portions of the revenue generated by sports betting could then be used to subsidize racing purses.

 States like Mississippi which have already implemented sportsbooks into their live casino operations are reporting significant interest and revenues.
 MGM Resorts has two casinos in the state that began accepting sports bets on August 1.
+Check our Bovada racebook review, Twinspires review or even our Betamerica review.
+All great choice if you are in the US.
+5Dimes review for folks anywhere!
 Online wagering is not available at this time, but the state has said it intends to allow sports betting with mobile devices in the future.